-We aim to have a community free from hazards, therefore participating in any activity that violates health, fire, safety or maintenance codes; or endangering community members or University property is prohibited.
+We aim to have a community free from hazards and focused on health and well-being, therefore participating in any activity that violates health, fire, safety or maintenance codes; or endangering community members or University property is prohibited.
 Check out the codes below:

 - Refusing to allow University personnel into a room for the purpose of health, fire, safety, housekeeping, or maintenance inspection or to perform maintenance or other job duties is prohibited.
 A violation of this policy may also be referred to the Office of Student Conduct under the Failure to Comply Policy.